Donald S. Zagoria

-Donald S. Zagoria (born August 24, 1928) is an American author and director of the Forum on Asia-Pacific Security.
+Donald S. Zagoria (August 24, 1928 – September 16, 2025) was an American author and director of the Forum on Asia-Pacific Security.

+Life and career

+Zagoria was born on August 24, 1928.
+He earned a B.A. at Rutgers University and received M.A. and Ph.D. degrees at Columbia University.

 He worked for the RAND Corporation and taught at Hunter College.
 Zagoria was a consultant to the National Security Council and the Bureau of East Asian and Pacific Affairs of the State Department when Jimmy Carter was in office.
-He has written or edited four books and more than 300 articles on international relations.
+He wrote or edited four books and more than 300 articles on international relations.

-Education

-He earned his B.A. at Rutgers University and his M.A. and Ph.D. at Columbia University.
+Zagoria died in Crugers, New York, on September 16, 2025, at the age of 97.